paul-duvall/100-days-of-code/log.md

 ### Day 11: 11 May, Friday

 **Today's Progress**: Continued with the Basic Javascript section of FCC, completing 44 sections.
+Finished the Traversy Javascript video (https://www.youtube.com/watch?v=vEROU2XtPR8).

-**Thoughts** A couple of sections have proven confusing, but mostly this is returning to topics covered in videos watched already.
+**Thoughts** A couple of sections on FCC have proven confusing, but mostly this is returning to topics covered in videos watched already.
+Traversy video was interesting though it lost me towards the end.

 **Link(s) to work**
 1. None.